Make up to $100K with these 10 truly bizarre jobs

 Can you smell a rat from a mile away?
 Then you’ll want to check out…

-Job #7: Odor Judge
+Job #7: Odor Tester

 These people are hired to smell and rate various products, such as deodorants, perfumes, or foods.

 The pay range for this job is no stinker!
+ZipRecruiter estimates odor testers may earn up to $60,000 a year.

 Job #8: Chicken Sexer